 You will continue stirring for about 10 minutes.
 This is a long, challenging process but will produce the results you want.
 You continue to stir until the syrup becomes granulated fully.

-- Even when you feel you are done stirring, it doesn’t hurt to then transfer to a mixing bowl and stir some more.
+- Even when you feel you are done stirring, it doesn’t hurt to transfer to a mixing bowl and stir some more.
 The more you stir and work over the syrup, the better it will granulate.
 This process will also help remove lumps.

 - Sift the granules, smoothing or working out lumps if you come across them.